 Upon successful completion of the initial Fellowship year, Fellows have the opportunity to participate in an alumni network of Fellows for Life – an interdisciplinary pipeline of emerging professionals who are dedicated and skilled in meeting the health needs of underserved communities.

-Students proposing to work collaboratively on a shared project must contact the Program Director, Ray Wang, before submitting their applications.
+Students proposing to work collaboratively on a shared project must contact the Program Director, Maya Bauer, before submitting their applications.
 Please be advised that the Chicago Schweitzer Fellows Program rarely selects joint applications.

 Schweitzer Fellows focus on health as defined by the World Health Organization (WHO): a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
 Rooted in this holistic understanding of health, Schweitzer projects address not only clinical health issues, but also the social determinants of health—defined by the WHO as the conditions in which people are born, grow, live, work and age, and which are mostly responsible for health inequities.

 Students enrolled in graduate or professional degree-granting programs from any accredited academic institution in the greater Chicagoland area may apply.
 While the applicant’s field of study does not have to be traditionally health-related, his/her proposed service project must focus on health and/or the social determinants of health.
 Past Fellows have addressed health from a wide variety of perspectives and disciplines including, but not limited to, dentistry, education, engineering, law, medicine, music, nursing, occupational therapy, pharmacy, physical therapy, public health, and social work.
 Applicants must be enrolled throughout the Fellowship year (May 2019 – May 2020).
 Please note: The exception to this is medical and podiatry students who will be entering their third year of medical school.
 Medical and podiatry students who will be in their first, second or fourth year during the 2019-20 academic year are eligible.

 PRIOR TO APPLYING